 - These are some of the heaviest shoes in this review

 If you are looking for a durable trail running shoe, then you should look no further.
-Not only are these shoes excellent value for money, they are also ideal for almost any application you can imagine.
+Not only are these excellent shoe value for money, but they are also ideal for almost any application you can imagine.

 The Bushido is a rather rigid shoe, making it a little uncomfortable.
 However, the shoe provides you with a very good fit.
 This is especially true if you have narrow feet.
 The best part about them is that the wide toe box allows your foot to swell when you are running long distances.

 - Wide toe box allows for your foot to swell naturally

 - The shoe dries very quickly when wet

 - Has exceptional foot protection, including a hard toe cap and rigid outsole and midsole rock plate

 - Rigidity of the shoe means that it is not as comfortable as other trail shoes

 - Heel cup does not stop slipping very well

 The Bushido is one of the highest rated shoes you will find, for a good reason.
 The exceptional protection, coupled with the superior stability, make this one of the best shoes you will see for trail running.

 This shoe has a wide toe box to help give you better comfort.
 It also has some of the best cushioning on the market, and the new improved upper helps to provide your feet with more support.